godot-escoria/escoria-demo-game/docs/esc.md

 ## Commands

 Commands consist of one word followed by parameters.
 Parameters can be one word, or strings in quotes.
-A string can also be preceeded by an ID for localization and the ":" character.
-Example:

 ```
-# one parameter "player", another parameter "hello world", with id "dialog_hello"
+# one parameter "player", another parameter "hello world"
-say player dialog_hello:"hello world"
+say player "hello world"
 ```

 ### Conditions

-In order to run a command conditionally dependin on the value of a flag, use [] with a list of conditions.
+In order to run a command conditionally depending on the value of a flag, use `[]` with a list of comma separated conditions.
 All conditions in the list must be true.
 The character "!" before a flag can be used to negate it.

 Example: